 “Through this partnership, we have been able to honor the life and legacy of Harriet Tubman and tell the story of the Underground Railroad through public art,” says Marina Dowdall, Executive Director of the Caroline County Council of Arts.

-Eight quilt blocks have already been unveiled as part of the project.
-These include Chips and Whetstone at the Linchester Mill, Tobacco Leaf at the Village of Choptank, Whig’s Defeat at the Williston Church, Sailboat at the Choptank River Heritage Center, Cotton Boll at the Fiber Arts Center of the Eastern Shore, Garden Maze at the Foundry, and Pine Tree and Wild Goose Chase at Adkins Arboretum.
-A map-guide with information on all of the quilt blocks will be available when all of the replicas have been unveiled.
-Information on the blocks can be found online at www.fiberartscenter.com.
+Blocks include Chips and Whetstones at the Linchester Mill, Underground Railroad at the Leverton House, Tobacco Leaf at the Village of Choptank, Log Cabin at the Webb Cabin, North Star at the Williston Grist Mill, Whig’s Defeat at the Williston Community Church, Hole in the Barn Door at the 4H Park, Children of Israel at the Tuckahoe Meeting House, Sailboat at the Choptank River Heritage Center, Cotton Boll at the Fiber Arts Center of the Eastern Shore, Garden Maze at the Foundry, Wagon Wheels at the Greensboro Riverfront Park, Maple Leaf at the Tuckahoe State Park, and Pine Tree and Wild Goose Chase at Adkins Arboretum.
+A companion trail-guide will be available in the new year with quilt block locations, stories, and parking information for each site.
+Details about the project can be found online at http://www.fiberartscenter.com/quilt-trail/.

-This project has been made possible through the contributions of numerous volunteers and the Maryland State Arts Council.
-For additional information on the Byway Quilt Block Trail or to get involved in the project, please visit www.fiberartscenter.com or contact Marina Dowdall at 410-479-1009 or firstname.lastname@example.org.
+This project has been made possible through the contributions of numerous volunteers, the Maryland State Arts Council, and by private sponsors.
+To sponsor a quilt block along the Stitching Stories of Freedom Byway Quilt Trail, complete the form online at http://www.fiberartscenter.com/quilt-trail/.
+Each $100 contribution will help maintain a quilt block throughout its lifetime.
+Sponsors will be recognized on the Byway Quilt Trail trail-guide, webpage and at the location of the block they have chosen to sponsor.
+For additional information on the Byway Quilt Block Trail or to get involved in the project, please contact Marina Dowdall at 410-479-1009 or firstname.lastname@example.org.